Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/azure-vmware-solution/_index.md

 **Recommendation/Guidance**

-Ensure storage utilization is monitored, and alerts are configured so that VMware vSAN datastore slack space is maintained at the level the service-level agreement (SLA) mandates.
+Ensure storage utilization is monitored and alerts are configured so that VMware vSAN datastore slack space is maintained at the level the service-level agreement (SLA) mandates.

-For service-level agreement (SLA) purposes, Azure VMware Solution requires slack space of 25% available on vSAN. vSAN storage utilization should be regularly monitored and alerts configured at 70% utilization (30% slack space available on vSAN) and 75% utilization (25% slack space available on vSAN) in order to provide enough time for capacity planning.
+For service-level agreement (SLA) purposes, Azure VMware Solution requires 25% slack space available on vSAN. vSAN storage utilization should be regularly monitored, and alerts should be configured at 70% utilization (30% slack space available on vSAN) and 75% utilization (25% slack space available on vSAN) to provide enough time for capacity planning.

-To expand the vSAN datastore additional hosts can be added, up to the maximum supported cluster size (16 hosts).
+To expand the vSAN datastore, additional hosts can be added, up to the maximum supported cluster size (16 hosts).
 Note, you may need to request host quota.
 In addition, external storage can be added (e.g. Azure Elastic SAN, Azure NetApp Files, Pure Cloud Block Storage) if the CPU and RAM requirements are being met by the Azure VMware Solution cluster.

 **Resources**